DanKnox/CookieTracker/README.md

 ## Development

 If you have any questions or find any bugs, please post them on the [issue tracker](https://github.com/DanKnox/Settings-Cookies/issues).
 Feel free to fork the project and submit any changes you can think of.
-The tests are executed using rspec by running the `bundle` and `rake` commands in succession.
+The tests are developed using Test::Unit and executed by running the `bundle` and `rake` commands.

 This gem is created and maintained by Dan Knox under the MIT license.